Stop-Loss (film)

 Stop-Loss is a 2008 American war drama film directed by Kimberly Peirce and starring Ryan Phillippe, Channing Tatum, Abbie Cornish and Joseph Gordon-Levitt as young soldiers whose experience in the Iraq War leaves them psychologically shattered.
 It was distributed by Paramount Pictures and produced by MTV Films.
 The film received mixed reviews, and earned less than half of its $25 million production budget at the box office.
-The title refers to the U.S. government's controversial stop-loss policy, which allows the government to extend the term of duty of soldiers who have already served their contracted number of years of service.
+The title refers to the U.S. government's controversial stop-loss policy, which allows the government to extend the term of duty for soldiers who have already served their contracted number of years of service.

 Plot

-U.S. Army Staff Sergeant Brandon King's squad is operating in Tikrit during the Iraq War and has 28 days before their return to the United States.
-A car filled with insurgents races through their checkpoint, and when they are fired on, King's men give chase in their Humvees.
-The insurgents ambush them in an alley and a rocket propelled grenade (RPG) destroys one of the Humvees and kills two soldiers.
-A second RPG round destroys an Iraqi vehicle, and PFC Tommy Burgess is saved from serious injury when Private Rico Rodriguez dives on him and is severely wounded in the process.
-Paul "Preacher" Colston, Tommy's close friend, is killed by a shot through the neck and jaw in front of Tommy.
-Staff Sergeant King is shocked when he enter a house to help his old friend Sergeant Steve Shriver and discovers he's accidentally killed several Iraqi civilians after killing an insurgent with a grenade.
+U.S. Army Staff Sergeant Brandon King's squad is operating in Tikrit during the Iraq War.
+During an ambush, several soldiers are killed; PFC Tommy Burgess is saved when Private Rico Rodriguez blocks him from an attack and is severely wounded in the process.
+Brandon is disturbed when he enters a house to save Sergeant Steve Shriver and accidentally kills Iraqi civilians after throwing a grenade at an insurgent.

 Back home in Brazos, Texas, Brandon and Steve receive the Bronze Star and Purple Heart in a solemn ceremony.
-A U.S. Senator takes Brandon aside with offers of assistance adjusting to civilian life.
-Steve's post-traumatic stress disorder manifests when he gets drunk, digs a foxhole in his front yard, and strikes his fiancée Michelle in the face.
-Brandon checks on Steve but can't get through to him.
-Tommy drives over drunk after his wife has kicked him out.
+Steve's post-traumatic stress disorder manifests when he gets blackout drunk, strips and digs a foxhole in his yard, thinking he's still back in Iraq, and strikes his fiancée and Brandon's childhood friend, Michelle.
+Tommy is also struggling, becoming reliant on alcohol, and his wife kicks him out.
+He stays with Brandon at his family's ranch in the meantime.

-The trio travel together to a cabin outside of town to decompress, and pass time by drinking and watching Tommy shoot his wedding gifts.
-Steve shoots the wedding cards their friend Shorty has been reading aloud.
-Expecting their discharges to be finalized, Brandon, Tommy and Steve report to their military base and learn Brandon has been ordered back to active duty in Iraq under the military's controversial stop-loss policy requiring returned soldiers to return to the war.
-He refuses to comply and goes AWOL.
+Expecting their discharges, Brandon, Tommy and Steve report to their military base.
+Tommy and Steve are discharged but Brandon is dismayed to learn that he has been ordered back to active duty in Iraq under the military's controversial stop-loss policy requiring discharged soldiers to return to war when the country needs more soldiers.
+Angry and believing he paid his dues, he refuses to comply and goes AWOL.